5 Ways To Show Appreciation for Military Members #ChevySalutes

 Hi there, I'm Becca–Mom to two boys ages 10 and 14.

-I'm a blog mentor and online community manager, and a lover of all margaritas.
+I'm a blog mentor and online community manager, and a lover of flip flops margaritas.

-Sit back and take a look around, and don't be afraid to introduce yourself!
-Thanks for stopping by!
+Sit back and take a look around!
+Don't be afraid to introduce yourself–I love meeting new readers!